sap-tutorials/btp-dev-guidance/tutorials/build-cap-app/build-cap-app.md

 ## You will learn

 - How to create a CAP project
 - How to add a domain model
 - How to create services
 - How to add data to your database
-- How to add calculated elements

 ## Prerequisites